rushman7/webdb-ii-challenge/README.md

 ## Project Set Up

-Follow these steps for starting your project.
+Follow these steps for starting your project.s

 - [ ] Fork this repository into your account and **clone your version**.
 - [ ] Add your project manager as collaborator on your repository.